CDRT/docs/bios/settings/thinkstation/security.md

 2. Disabled – Absolute Persistence Module is disabled.
 3. Permanently Disabled – Absolute Persistence Module is permanently disabled.

-Selecting this option requires additional confirmation, because if comutrace activation is permanently disabled, then you can never enable this setting again. <br>
+Selecting this option requires additional confirmation, because if Computrace activation is permanently disabled, then you can never enable this setting again. <br>

 More information on the official site of [Absolute Software Corporation](https://www.absolute.com/partners/device-manufacturers/lenovo/).